-Eric Lindros played in his first career Stanley Cup playoff overtime game, on June 7, 1995, and scored the winning goal.
-The tally, coming at the 4:19 mark, gave the Flyers a 3-2 victory over the Devils, in Game 3 of the Eastern Conference Finals.
+Lindros played in his first career Stanley Cup playoff overtime game on June 7, 1995, and scored the winning goal.
+The tally, coming at the 4:19 mark, gave the Flyers a 3-2 victory over the Devils in Game 3 of the Eastern Conference Finals.

-The Bruins beat the Pittsburgh Penguins 1-0, on June 7, 2013, in Game 4 of the Eastern Conference Final, to complete a four-game sweep and advance to the Stanley Cup Final.
-This marked the first time since 1979 that Penguins are swept in a postseason series.
+The Bruins beat the Pittsburgh Penguins 1-0 on June 7, 2013, in Game 4 of the Eastern Conference Final, to complete a four-game sweep and advance to the Stanley Cup Final.
+This marked the first time since 1979 that the Penguins were swept in a postseason series.
 Their streak of 45 straight series without getting swept is the second-longest in league history.
 The Canadiens went 56 series in a row with winning at least one game between 1953 and 1980.

 Happy Birthday to You